 Prerequisite: VACT 2297 or NANO 2297 or concurrent registration.
-Crosslisted as: NANO 2294.
+Cross-Listed as: NANO 2294.
 Offered: Spring.

-VACT 2297 - Thin Film Deposition (3 cr)
+VACT 2297 Thin Film Deposition 3 of

 Thin film deposition refers to techniques used to deposit layers of material on a surface ranging in layer thickness of a few nanometers (1 x 10-9 m) up to a thickness of 1 micrometer (1x10-6 m).
 This course provides an overview of the methods and the embedded vacuum-based technologies used to realize various material deposition processes.
 Students set up and run processes such as vacuum evaporation and sputtering to create a thin film and then examine characteristics of the layer produced.
 Prerequisite: VACT 2293 or NANO 2293.
-Crosslisted as: NANO 2297.
+Cross-Listed as: NANO 2297.
 Offered: Spring.